 1. Mastering Voice Search

 “Hey Alexa”, “Siri”, “Google”… no other phrases have been integrated into our natural, everyday language so quickly.
 According to eMarketer, the number of US smart speaker users will rise at a compound annual growth rate (CAGR) of 47.9% between 2016 and 2020, from 16.0 million to 76.5 million.

-Looking at our priorities for 2019, our team is thinking about one of the most common presents from the holiday season: voice search devices.
+Looking at our priorities for this year, our team is thinking about one of the most common presents from the holiday season: voice search devices.
 These devices are fueling the growth of voice search and we need to make sure our website is ready.
 In a world where answers are no longer presented as a list of results but as a single result, we want to be the source of that single result.
 We're focused on adding more search-friendly data schema to our web pages and have been testing new templates to bake this into our existing content.